Search results for:

 Then you will be prompted with the following interface:

 Give your new rule a name, then specify what will trigger a notification with the Event and Conditions categories.

-For example, you can turn on notifications for all new Technical Support tickets by selecting New Ticket from the Ticket section of the Event category, then selecting Technical Support from the Department drop-down in the Conditions category.
+For example, you can turn on notifications for all new Technical Support tickets by selecting New Ticket from the Ticket section of the Event category, then select Technical Support from the Department drop-down in the Conditions category.

 You can then specify how you want your notifications delivered by selecting either Email, HipChat, or Slack in the Notification Settings category.
 Only the notification channels you previously configured will appear in this section.

-For example, the Email notification channel will ask which pre-made Email Template you want to use for the notification, and a list of email addresses you want to send it to.
+For example, the Email notification channel will ask which pre-made Email Template you want to use for the notification and a list of email addresses you want to send it to.
 To configure custom email templates, you can view our guide on the WHMCS Email Templates settings here.

 Once you have the notification rule configured how you like, click Create, and the rule will be created and activated.
 You can then view and manage that rule and all others from the main Notifications page.

 Written by Hostwinds Team / August 29, 2018